Evolution of a single spin in ideal Bose gas at finite temperatures

 \section{Results and discussion}

-It is natural to start discussing the results obtained by first considering an initial state where all bosons occupy the zero-momentum energy level.
-This is the ground state of ideal Bose gas without the impurity immersed.
+It is natural to start by discussing the results obtained by first considering an initial state in which all bosons occupy the zero-momentum energy level.
+This is the ground state of an ideal Bose gas without the impurity immersed.
 The conserved, during the unitary evolution, energy of the system with an arbitrarily chosen spin state $|\Psi(0)\rangle=\frac{(b^{\dagger}_{\bf 0})^{N}}{\sqrt{N!}}|0\rangle\otimes|\psi\rangle$ is zero (due to peculiarities of the $\delta$-like interaction in three dimensions).
 Within this initial state, the function $f(t)$ in the limit $N\to \infty$, $V\to \infty$ (but with the ratio $n=N/V$ being finite) reads

 where $I_{\bf k}(t)$ is different for positive and negative $g$s and given explicitly in Appendix.
 The imaginary part of $\ln f(t)$ is responsible for the oscillations of the off-diagonal elements of the spin reduced density matrix.
 In contrast, the non-positive real part provides the decoherence of a spin in the bosonic environment.
 The result for $\ln f(t)$ can represented as a density-dependent factor $n|g|/|\epsilon_b|$, where $\epsilon_b=-\frac{1}{2ma^2}$ is the bound-state energy (for $g>0$) of a single boson in the presence of a spin-up impurity, multiplied by a universal function of dimensionless time $\tilde{t}=t|\epsilon_b|$.
 The appropriate curves are presented in Fig.~\ref{lnf(t)_fig}.